 Local Sales Tax: We collect sales tax on orders shipped to any state which requires that local sales tax be added to the order total on remote purchases, including any shipping charges.
 Purchases in our store are subject to a 6.625% local sales tax as per NJ's sales & use tax policy.
 These taxes are not VATs and cannot be recovered by non-USA visitors when returning home.

-If your order is being shipping to an address in a state which requires local sales tax collection on remote purchases, or is being picked up in our Fairfield or Hoboken locations, local sales tax will be automatically collected unless the account is registered as tax-exempt.
+If your order is being shipping to an address in a state which requires local sales tax collection on remote purchases, or is being picked up in our Fairfield or Philadelphia locations, local sales tax will be automatically collected unless the account is registered as tax-exempt.

 Some organizations such as government, child care, churches and religious, and social welfare organizations may be eligible for tax-exempt purchases.

 To apply for tax-exempt status, complete the exemption status form through the link below.Apply for Tax Exemption

 Make a selection below to view our current taxation policy per state.